-Social Work & Social Sciences: Professional Development
+Social Work & Social Sciences: Continuing Professional Development (CPD)

 Professional development is an ideal way to boost your career prospects and make you better at your job.
 Flexible study allows you to update your knowledge and skills, fitting your study around your other responsibilities.

-Our school of qualified Psychologists, Sociologists, Counsellors and Psychotherapists, Social workers and Mental Health Officers have expertise in developing and providing bespoke training and professional development workshops across the care sector.
+Our school of qualified Psychologists, Sociologists, Counsellors and Psychotherapists, Social Workers and Mental Health Officers have expertise in developing and providing bespoke training and professional development workshops across the care sector.

 Examples of recent CPD specialist training delivered within agencies and within Robert Gordon University include:

-- Adult Support and Protection
+- Adult support and protection

-- Understanding Attachment, Trauma and Resilience for multi-professional teams
+- Understanding attachment, trauma and resilience for multi-professional teams

 A course for those wishing to be involved in the assessment of social work student practice learning opportunities.